Bristol, North Somerset and South Gloucestershire VCSE

 Investments

-Please read through the information documents for the programmes fully before you start your proposal.
+Please read through the information document and the budget template guidance fully before you start your proposal.
+Please email your completed proposal form, budget template and any supporting documents to proposal@bnssgvcsealliance.org.

 What if I have further questions?

-Please email the VCSE Brokerage Team at proposal@bnssgvcsealliance.org with any questions for the Prediabetes South Bristol investment by 12 noon on 7 February 2025.
+Please email the VCSE Brokerage Team at proposal@bnssgvcsealliance.org with any questions by midday on Thursday 24 July.

 Assurance panel and application dates